MicroEJ/docs/Trainings/tutorialImproveCodeQuality.rst

 Best Practices
 --------------

-This section describes rules made of best practices and well-known restrictions of the Java Programming Language and more generally Object Oriented paradigm.
+This section describes rules made of best practices, well-known restrictions of the Java Programming Language, and more generally Object Oriented paradigm.
+Due to the resource constraints related to CPU, RAM, or FLASH usage, some Java best pratices can be counter productive when used in an embedded software development context.
+This section also exists to discuss such limitations.
+Be also aware that there is no absolute truth when talking about these limitations, you should keep in mind that depending on your hardware some may apply some may not.

 Common Pitfalls
 ^^^^^^^^^^^^^^^